 Contains wheat (gluten) eggs dairy (butter milk) May contain traces of nuts if prepared in a shared kitchen Always check labels if you have allergies.

-Save Enjoy these homemade apple fritters fresh They are best served warm and glazed.
+Enjoy these homemade apple fritters fresh They are best served warm and glazed.

 Recipe FAQs